Serialized Statutes

 The identifier is ambiguous because it may be a compound one, e.g. 'Presidential Decree No. 1 and 2'.
 In this case, there should be 2 matches produced not just one.

-This function splits the identifier by commas ,
+This function splits the identifier by commas , and the

-to get the individual component identifiers.
+word and to get the individual component identifiers.